KDE/syntax-highlighting/README.md

 * The KSyntaxHighlighting framework is under [MIT license](https://directory.fsf.org/wiki/License:Expat).
   Ideally, use MIT license for your contributions, including new XML files.

-* Do not use hard colors, as they may not look good or be illegible in some color themes.
+* Do not use hard-coded colors, as they may not look good or be illegible in some color themes.
 Prefer to use the default color styles.

   For more information, see:

     * [Available Default Styles (Working with Syntax Highlighting, KDE Documentation)](https://docs.kde.org/?application=katepart&branch=trunk5&path=highlight.html#kate-highlight-default-styles)
     * [Kate Part (KF5): New Default Styles for better Color Schemes (Kate Editor Website)](https://kate-editor.org/2014/03/07/kate-part-kf5-new-default-styles-for-better-color-schemes/)